Miracle Health Scams

 ?
 One product does it all

 ?
-Personal testimonials - Use untested case histories from so-called satisfied patients.
+Personal testimonials – Using untested case histories from so-called satisfied patients

 Who are targeted?

-The con artists behind these mass marketed scams are formulating new ways to target emotionally vulnerable people with conditions without a cure- whether it's by post, email, or text - but two key points never change.
-They're only after your cash and their promises are completely false.
-They often target people who are overweight and have serious irremediable conditions like
+The con artists behind mass-marketed scams are constantly devising new ways to target emotionally vulnerable individuals with conditions that have no cure—whether through post, email, or text—but two key points remain unchanged: they are only after your money, and their promises are completely false.

 ?
 Multiple sclerosis